 Sixty-six people served as representatives or alternates on the Community Development Policy Committee for the development of this Action Plan.
 Through the ad hoc committees that included non-members of the Committee, almost 100 additional people were actively involved in the development as well.
 Neighborhood meetings, the Community Dialogue, and Policy Committee meetings brought in another 100+ citizens.
-The formal public hearing before the City Council is scheduled for April 23, 2013, at which additional citizen input will be solicited, with the City Council to vote on the recommendations of the Policy Committee prior to submittal of the plan to the U.S. Department of Housing and Urban Development.
+The formal public hearing before the City Council is scheduled for May 13, 2014, at which additional citizen input will be solicited, with the City Council to vote on the recommendations of the Policy Committee prior to submittal of the plan to the U.S. Department of Housing and Urban Development.

 The neighborhood planning process began in the Fall of 2008 when targeted CDBG neighborhoods began working with City staff to develop long range plans for their neighborhoods.
 Sessions were held with each neighborhood utilizing a faacilitator to assist the residents to identify their nieghborhoods Assets, Liabilities, as well as Opportunities.
 Additional neighborhood meetings were held in the Summer of 2012 to finalize recommendations to the Policy Committee for specific projects as well as review the Plan Statements for each of the Neighborhood Plans.
 The Old Silk Stocking and First Courthouse Neighborhood Plans were approved by the Norman Planning Commission and the Norman City Council in 2011 The Neighborhood Plan for Original Townsite was approved by the Norman Planning Commission and the Norman City Council in 2012.
-The two remaining CDBG Neighborhoods (Larsh-Miller Neighborhood and University Neighborhood) will require substantial research and because of the sinmilarities, should be a part of a comprehensive Neighborhood Plannign process along with immediately surrounding properties.
+The two remaining CDBG Neighborhoods (Larsh-Miller Neighborhood and University Neighborhood) will require substantial research and because of the similarities, should be a part of a comprehensive Neighborhood Planning process along with immediately surrounding properties.
+Currently there is a Mayor appointed Center City Visioning Committee that is undergoing a study with a facilitator to study trends for an area which encompasses the two neighborhoods.
+Once this process is completed, there will be an opportunity to further study these CDBG neighborhoods.
 Whereas each of the CDBG neighborhoods have outside influences that affect the neighborhood stability, the Larsh-Miller and University Neighborhoods because of the housing types, the underlying zoning and the proximity to both the University and downtown Norman are much more complex.